nebula-protocol/nebula-contracts/contracts/nebula-airdrop/README.md

 - `stage`: stage of airdrop to be claimed
 - `amount`: amount of the airdrop to be claimed by the sender at the specified stage
-- `proof`: merkle proof at the specified stage
+- `proof`: Merkle proof at the specified stage

 ## QueryMsg